Revisiting Approximate Leverage Score Sketching for Matrix Least Squares: Introduction

 Approximating the solution of an overdetermined system of linear equations is a fundamental problem in data science and statistics.
-This is often accomplished via the method of least squares which finds the matrix $\argmin_{\Mx{X}} \| \A \Mx{X} -\Mx{B} \|_F^2$.
-Here we consider the problem of sketching this matrix least squares problem by row sampling according to probability distribution $\V{p}$ and forming sketched matrices $\Mx[\widetilde]{A}$ and $\Mx[\widetilde]{B}$ which are weighted subsets of the rows of the original matrices.
-Our aim is for the solution to the sketched problem $\Xtildeopt := \argmin \| \Mx[\widetilde]{A}\Mx{X}-\Mx[\widetilde]{B} \|_F^2$ to be $\epsilon$-accurate, i.e. whose residual satisfies the following property:
+This is often accomplished via the method of least squares which finds the matrix $\Xopt := \argmin_{\Mx{X}} \| \A \Mx{X} -\Mx{B} \|_F^2$.
+Here we consider the problem of sketching this matrix least squares problem by row sampling according to some probability distribution $\V{p}$.
+The sketched matrices $\Mx[\widetilde]{A}$ and $\Mx[\widetilde]{B}$ are weighted subsets of the rows of the original matrices.
+Our aim is for the solution to the sketched problem $\Xtildeopt := \argmin \| \Mx[\widetilde]{A}\Mx{X}-\Mx[\widetilde]{B} \|_F^2$ to be $\epsilon$-accurate, meaning that its residual satisfies the following property: